tanyalrogers/chaos_GPDD/README.md

 # Chaos in the Global Population Dynamics Database
-This repository contains the data and code associated with the paper "Chaos is not rare in natural ecosystems" by Tanya L. Rogers, Bethany J. Johnson, and Stephan B. Munch.
+This repository contains the data and code associated with the paper "Chaos is not rare in natural ecosystems".

 We employed 6 chaos detection methods:
 1. Direct LE estimaton (DLE)